 Named after a partially-lost bridge built in 1904 that crossed the Chattahoochee River, Jones Bridge Park spans slightly more than 12 hectares.

 Within it, there is a picnic pavilion and fishing zone over the river.
 However, the park’s best feature is probably its riverside location.
 The gentle sound of flowing water and mature tree cover makes for a lovely space to enjoy the great outdoors.

-The park is also the trail head for the eight-kilometre Jones Bridge Park hiking trail, which loops around the local area.
+The park is also the trail head for the five-mile Jones Bridge Park hiking trail, which loops around the local area.

 Best completed in the cool of the early morning, deer are a common sight on the path, alongside the splash of the many game fish that inhabit the river waters.